The stars shine so bright

 Day 1 | 3:30 PM

 After a power nap and an energizing late lunch, we hit the road to explore the nearby town.
 Amidst the drizzling weather, we hopped on a motorcycle for an afternoon stroll.
-We three (hubby, me and mr. driver) pretty fit into one bike, so I was a bit anxious about safety.
+We three (hubby, me and mr. driver) surprisingly fit into one motorbike, so I was a bit anxious about safety.
 Good thing, our driver is well familiar with the turns, the rugged terrain and the muddy road ahead.
 Hubby kept reminding me to relax ‘cos I tend to put my weight on the wrong places when the motorcycle leans to switch direction.
-Didn’t know being a passenger can be so complicated. :sidefrown:
+Didn’t know being a passenger can be so complicated.

 one of the many classic bahay kubo (nipa hut) in the Philippines